KattyPolyak/KattyPolyak/README.md

 - [Give'N'Go](https://github.com/GiveNGo/GiveNGo): A React Native app to connect people who need toiletries/groceries/other goods with those who live nearby and are willing to donate and drop off those goods to them.

 #### 🌱 I’m currently learning
-- Python Imageio and NumPy for image manipulation/filtering
+- OpenCV for image manipulation/filtering
-- GDevelop for JavaScript games
+- Unity for games
 - Next.js for SSR and an alternative to Node.js for backend servers

 ## My Skill Set